bitcoin-tools/nodebuilder/docs/lightning.md

 To configure RAID at the software level:

-1. Create a bootable USB drive with the latest LTS version of Ubuntu Server.
+1. Create a USB boot drive with the latest LTS version of Ubuntu Server.
 The Ubuntu Desktop installer doesn't support RAID configuration through the installer.
 2. asdf

 ### Use Tor on Lightning